A working farm in the beautiful Surrey countryside, there's a play barn, baby animals, pig racing and tractor rides. Visit the Farm website

 Accommodation at YHA Holmbury St Mary Surrey Hills

-Please note that camping is sold per person and not per pitch and so, during the booking process, you will need to select the number of people that you wish to camp.
+Camping is sold per person and not per pitch.
+During the booking process, you will need to select the number of people that you wish to camp.

-Campers have full use of the Youth Hostel including the self-catering kitchens, bathrooms, showers and the lounge where games are available to keep you entertained.
-With 24 hour access once you've checked in, you're free to make use of the facilities any time you like.
+Campers have full use of the youth hostel including the self-catering kitchens, bathrooms, showers and lounge, where games are available to keep you entertained.
+With 24-hour access once you've checked in, you're free to make use of the facilities any time you like.

 There is an outside basin with hot and cold water if you wish to wash the mud off your boots before coming in.